-- 1. Develop a strategy for implementing monitoring protocols within each GMU.
-The monitoring protocols should be able to measure the annual change in populations (sensitivity) and the population response associated with specific conservation actions will have a monitoring strategy tailored to address or determine the effectiveness of that specific action. - 3.
-Determine specific areas to be monitored, the method of monitoring (e.g. VES for egg masses) and the frequency of monitoring. - 4.
+- 1. Develop a strategy for implementing Columbia spotted frog monitoring protocols within each GMU.
+The monitoring protocols will be able to measure a change in populations and a population response associated with specific conservation actions.
+The monitoring strategy will be adapted according to the effectiveness of specific management actions. - 2.
+Determine specific areas to be monitored, the method of monitoring (e.g. Visual Encounter Survey for egg masses) and the frequency of monitoring. - 3.
 Collect / establish baseline habitat conditions at all occupied Columbia spotted frog locations.
 Evaluate conditions of populations and habitat conditions as necessary using baseline data.
 The habitat monitoring frequency and intensity will be triggered by environmental conditions and/or results from population monitoring.
-Biologist will monitor additional parameters (e.g., water level, precipitation), as necessary, to help interpret population fluctuations. - 3.
-Maintain Columbia spotted frog database
+Biologist will monitor additional parameters (e.g., water level, precipitation), as necessary, to help interpret population fluctuations.

+4. Maintain Columbia spotted frog database

-- 1. Habitat assessments of Columbia spotted frog populations. - 2.
-Habitat Management Plan for Columbia spotted frog populations (as needed). - 3.
-Baseline population data to monitor effectiveness of conservation actions. - 4.
+- 3. Habitat assessments of Columbia spotted frog populations. - 4.
+Habitat Management Plan for Columbia spotted frog populations (as needed). - 5.
+Baseline population data to monitor effectiveness of conservation actions. - 6.
 Regular (annual or every 3rd year) evaluations of population health and security.